Swimming at the 2020 Summer Paralympics – freestyle relay

 The freestyle relay swimming events for the 2020 Summer Paralympics will take place at the Tokyo Aquatics Centre from August 26 to August 31, 2021.
 A total of 5 events will be contested.

 Schedule

 Medal summary

 The following is a summary of the medals awarded across all freestyle relay events.

 Results

 The following were the results of the finals only of each of the freestyle relay events in each of the classifications.
 Further details of each event, including where appropriate heats and semi finals results, are available on that event's dedicated page.

 Mixed 20pts 4x50m

 The final in this classification will take place on 26 August 2021:

 Mixed 49pts 4x100m

-The final in this classification will take place on 31 August 2021:
+The final in this classification took place on 31 August 2021:

 Mixed S14 4x100m

-The final in this classification will take place on 28 August 2021:
+The final in this classification took place on 28 August 2021:

 Men's 34pts 4x100m

 The final in this classification will take place on 30 August 2021: